Drumsin/aoe4-generated-map-debugger/README.md

 * `mapQuarterSize`
 * `mapEighthSize`

-If using the above variables when testing, you will want to make sure they are defined the same as below in your map script.
+If using the above variables when testing, you will want to make sure they are defined in your map script.
 ```
 mapHalfSize = math.ceil(gridSize/2)
 mapQuarterSize = math.ceil(gridSize/4)